 Human Spaceflight

 This renovated gallery is open.
-While many artifacts are on display during this time, the exhibits and graphics won’t be fully completed until late 2024.
+While many artifacts are on display during this time, the exhibits and graphics won’t be fully completed until Spring 2025.
 Come face-to-face with American heroes and Soviet secrets.
 Actual spacecraft, hardware, spacesuits, and training gear from the American and Russian programs capture the ingenuity, accomplishment, and tension of the times as two Cold War enemies competed in the race to land humans on the Moon.

 Significant artifacts